-Demanding or strenuous activities, such as exercising, that require the arm on which the PICC is placed, should be avoided.
-Ask assistance when you have to lift heavy objects to avoid pressure on your PICC.
+Demanding or strenuous activities that require the arm on which the PICC is placed should be avoided.
+Ask for assistance when you have to lift heavy objects to avoid pressure on your PICC.

-You can use a PICC line sleeve or infusion sleeve to protect the tubing, catheter and cap from force, rubbing and other influences that may tug the line from its place.
-A PICC line cover will also help protect your PICC from dirt and will help you do your regular activities with ease and comfort.
+You can use a PICC line sleeve or infusion sleeve to protect the tubing, catheter, and cap from any force, rubbing, and other influences that may tug the line from its place.
+A PICC Line Cover will also help protect your PICC from dirt and will help you do your regular activities with ease and comfort.

-After inserting your PICC line, your doctor or caregiver will give all the information you need to properly care for your catheter.
-Nevertheless, do not hesitate to call your caregiver if you need help or feel unusual pain on the area of insertion, in your arm, neck, shoulder or chest.
+After inserting your PICC line, your doctor or caregiver will give you all the information you need to properly care for your catheter.
+Nevertheless, do not hesitate to call your caregiver if you need help or feel unusual pain around the area of insertion, in your arm, neck, shoulder, or chest.

-In case blood clot, blockage or infection on the site of insertion or in your catheter tubing, your PICC may need to be removed and replaced with a new one.
+In the case of a blood clot, blockage, or infection on the site of insertion or in your catheter tubing, your PICC may need to be removed and replaced with a new one.

 Mighty Well designs medical apparel and accessories for patients going through long-term treatment.
-Our first product was the PICCPerfect PICC Line Cover.
+Our first product was the PICCPerfect® PICC Line Cover.
 This cover allows patients to safely and securely protect their PICCs and do their treatment without having to expose their insertion site.
-Our covers are antimicrobial, moisture wicking, machine washable, and contain 4-way stretch.
-They are reinforced with medical grade elastic to prevent it from falling down.
-Our products are made in the USA and recommended by PICC nurses!
+Our covers are antimicrobial, moisture-wicking, machine washable, and contain 4-way stretch.
+They are reinforced with medical-grade elastic to prevent them from falling.
+Our products are made in the USA and are recommended by PICC nurses!

 For more information on caring for your PICC, watch the video below:

 Got more questions about PICCs or Ports?
 Check out our Educational Hub for more information.